akhil32983/TRIP-FLOW/docs/07-dev-guide.md

 > ---

 > **🧪 Running Tests**
-> To run the tests for both the backend and frontend, follow these steps:
+> To run the following tests, we recommend having Docker Desktop installed and running for Windows or MacOS and Docker Engine for Linux.
 >
+> Navigate to the `scripts` directory where you will find the test scripts for backend, frontend, and E2E tests.
+>
+> Here are the commands to run the different types of tests included in the project:
+>
 > _Backend Tests:_
-> Navigate to the `backend` directory and run:
->
 > ```bash
 > # For Linux and MacOS
-> ./mvnw test
+> ./run-backend-test.sh
 >
 > # For Windows
-> mvnw.cmd test
+> run-backend-test.cmd
 > ```
 >
 > _Frontend Tests:_
-> Navigate to the `frontend` directory and run:
+> ```bash
+> # For Linux and MacOS
+> ./run-frontend-test.sh
 >
+> # For Windows
+> .\run-frontend-test.cmd
+> ```
+>
+> _E2E Tests:_
 > ```bash
+> # For Linux and MacOS
+> ./run-e2e-test.sh
+>
+> # For Windows
-> npm run test
+> .\run-e2e-test.cmd
 > ```
+>
+> Backend and Frontend test scripts will generate coverage reports in the `docs/coverage` directory.
+You can open the `index.html` files in your web browser to view the coverage reports.

 ---